muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 ### 2. Results after applying the result to video streams
 The above algorithm can be directly applied also to video streams as they can be treated as just a series of images.

-SolidWhiteRight video without Extrapolation and Drawing Single Solid Line will show tracking by fragmented lines:
+SolidWhiteRight video without Extrapolation and Drawing Single Solid Line will show tracking by fragmented lines.
+Please press the below image to play the Video.

 [![Watch](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/test_images/solidWhiteRight.jpg)](https://youtu.be/rEtzoX_cBi0 "SolidWhiteRight Before Extrapolation")

-solidWhiteRight video After Drawing Extrapolated Solid Lines:
+solidWhiteRight video After Drawing Extrapolated Solid Lines is as below.
+Please press the below image to play the Video.

 [![Watch](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/test_images/solidWhiteRight.jpg)](https://youtu.be/MUS8TbtgQdk "solidWhiteRight After Extrapolation")

-solidYellowLeft video After Drawing Extrapolated Solid Lines:
+solidYellowLeft video After Drawing Extrapolated Solid Lines is as below.
+Please press the below image to play the Video.

 [![Watch](https://github.com/muliyaraghav/CarND-LaneLines-P1/blob/master/test_images/solidYellowLeft.jpg (https://youtu.be/XlQkpykg62c "solidYellowLeft After Extrapolation")

 ### 3. Potential Shortcomings of the Current Pipeline